 - 4 English muffins, split or other favorite burger bun

 - Use a spoon to scrape out the gills from the underside of the mushroom cap.
 Cut the cap into 1-inch pieces and transfer to a food processor.
-Add the shallot and parsley and pulse until chopped.
+Add 2 Tablespoons shallot and 3 Tablespoons parsley and pulse until chopped.

 - Transfer the mushroom mixture to a large bowl.
-Add the turkey, olive oil, Worcestershire sauce, 1 teaspoon salt, and pepper to taste; gently mix with your hands until just combined.
+Add 1 ¼ pounds turkey, 2 Tablespoons olive oil, 2 teaspoons Worcestershire sauce, 1 teaspoon salt, and pepper to taste; gently mix with your hands until just combined.
 Divide into 4 balls, then lightly press into 4-inch-wide, 1-inch-thick patties.
 Put on a large plate, cover and refrigerate until firm, about 30 minutes.

 - Preheat a grill to medium.
 Brush the grates with olive oil.
 Grill the patties, undisturbed, until marked on the bottom, 4 to 5 minutes.
 Give the patties a quarter turn and cook until marked again, 3 to 4 more minutes.
 Flip the patties and grill until cooked through, 5 to 6 more minutes or until internal temperature reaches 165F degrees; top each with 2 slices cheese during the last 3 minutes of cooking and cover with a disposable aluminum pan to melt.